01-edu/Branch-AI/piscine/week02/day02/ex05/audit/README.md

        [ 3, 45]])
 ```

-As said, for some reasons, you may have slightly different results because of the data splitting.
-However, the values you have in the confusion matrix should be close to these results.
+As said, for some reasons, the results may be slightly different from mine because of the data splitting.
+However, the values in the confusion matrix should be close to these results.